suyoung-lee/Episodic-Backward-Update/README.md

 You may modify the STEPS_PER_EPOCH and EPOCHS parameter in run_EBU.py to change the total number of training steps and the frequency of evaluation.

+You will see the process as below if everything runs fine.

 ![running](https://user-images.githubusercontent.com/26214784/65491773-aac10200-deea-11e9-9b5c-6c80c41c178e.png)